 The goal I’d kicked out of myself all those years ago was to reach 5,000 members.

 There were days when it seemed absolutely impossible: imagine driving from Hinckley (that’s in Leicestershire) to Edinburgh (you know where that is) to speak at a property meeting.
 I was there to pitch to local landlords and spread the word about LNPG but when I turned up everybody already knew my name.

 On the one hand it was a real boost to think I could drive all that way and LNPG was already on people’s radars.

 But from a growth perspective it was a wasted trip.
 That nagging voice in my head that was always asking is this going to get you to 5,000 members went unanswered and I felt like I’d already plumbed the depths of the landlord market after only a year or two – supposedly there’s 2.5 million of us in this country – so where are the rest of them hiding?

 And there were days when we’d stay late into the evening at the office – sometimes just to keep working, trying to stretch the few resources we had at the time, but other times to celebrate the small successes of the week – maybe we’d broken our weekly sign-up record that week or secured a new partnership that we knew would be great for our members.

-The roadmap we’d set out for LNPG back in 2010 remains one of the most important hours, even if we have strayed from it entirely at parts, but everything we have done since then has come from that goal of eventually hitting 5,000.
+The roadmap I’d set out for LNPG back in 2010 remains one of the most important hours I’ve ever spent, even if we have strayed from it entirely at parts, as everything we have done since then has come from that goal of eventually hitting 5,000.

 Yesterday, we achieved that goal.